confirm/PhpZabbixApi/README.md

 );
 ```

-Additionaly, if you prefer to provide options for the built-in client instead of
+Additionally, if you prefer to provide options for the built-in client instead of
 provide your own client, you can pass an options array as argument 8:

 ```php